Economy at a Glance

 - There are more than 1 100 free wireless Internet zones around the country.
 More information: www.wifi.ee

 - Incomes can be declared to the Tax and Customs Board via Internet.
-In 2008, the percentage of electronic tax declarations was over 88.
+In 2009, the percentage of electronic tax declarations was 90.

 - Expenditures made in state budget can be followed on the Internet in real-time